Developing an agreed framework for NSW health research priorities to guide policy.

 Together, we are providing:

-The Human Health and Social Impacts Node Research Showcase was held in March 2020 to showcase our successes to date and provide a forum to identify future collaborations and opportunities.
+The Human Health and Social Impacts Node Research Showcases were held in March and December 2020 to showcase our successes to date, provide a forum to identify future collaborations and opportunities and to understand the potential implications of the research for policy, practice and communities.